 BCom LLB (Qld) LLM (Lond) Hon LLD (Qld) FAICD

 Alan has written and published extensively.
 He has co-authored two legal texts on foreign investment law and joint ventures law.
-He has been President of the Queensland Japan Chamber of Commerce and Industry and, whilst in that role, co-led various Australian trade missions to Japan with government ministers and worked closely with the Australia Japan Business Co-operation Committee to promote trade and commerce between Australia and Japan.
-He was President of the Banking and Financial Services Association of Australia, President of the Infrastructure Association of Queensland and an executive committee member of the Australian Council of Infrastructure Development and Infrastructure Partnerships Australia.
+He has been Chair of the Queensland Japan Chamber of Commerce and Industry and, while in that role, co-led various Australian trade missions to Japan with government ministers.
+He also worked closely with the Australia Japan Business Cooperation Committee to promote trade and commerce between Australia and Japan.
+He was Chair of the Banking and Financial Services Association of Australia, Chair of the Infrastructure Association of Queensland and an executive committee member of the Australian Council of Infrastructure Development.

-In 2011, Alan was awarded a Doctor of Laws honoris causa by The University of Queensland in recognition of his distinguished career, his service to Queensland and Australia and his contribution to the University.
+In 2011 Alan was awarded a Doctor of Laws honoris causa by The University of Queensland in recognition of his distinguished career, his service to Queensland and Australia, and his contribution to the university.

 Dr Catherin Bull

 MLArch (Melbourne), DrDes (Harvard), AM FAILA MAICD